Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - In Denver's seven games this season, it has three wins against the spread.

+- This season, the Broncos have two ATS wins in three games as a favorite of 3.5 points or more.

-- Denver's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Denver's games this year have hit the over on two of seven set point totals (28.6%).

 - This year, the Broncos average 10.0 fewer points per game (20.0) than the Football Team allow (30.0).

-- Denver is 1-1 against the spread and 1-1 overall when the team churns out over 406.0 yards.
+- Denver is 1-1 against the spread and 1-1 overall when the team amasses over 406.0 yards.

-- This year, the Broncos have turned the ball over nine times, one more than the Football Team's takeaways (8).
+- The Broncos have turned the ball over nine times this season, one more turnover than the Football Team have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with Washington.